-Community Relations Director: Rebekah Nicholas
+Executive Director: Rebekah Nicholas

 Rebekah graduated from Boyce College in Louisville, Kentucky with a Bachelor of Science in Global Studies.
 During her time with Traditions, she has loved building genuine relationships with residents.
 Her goal as Community Relations Director is to reach out to seniors and their families and navigate transitions alongside them, helping them through a life-changing experience.

 "There is nothing better than walking through every step of the process with a new resident: from sharing potential struggles living at home or goals in seeking a new way of living, to seeing them take a leap of faith and become part of our community.
 I have the honor of watching them make new friends, thrive and enjoy life."

 Kimberly is a Louisville native, Assumption High School graduate and University of Louisville alumna.
 Prior to joining our community, she was a realtor who specialized in finding families their perfect homes.

 "My affinity for seniors runs deep.
 My grandfather had Alzheimer's and my mother was diagnosed at an early age, so I have genuine empathy for how needs can change.
 In 2015, I merged my two passions by helping seniors find their perfect homes.
 I will be there every step of the way because I know firsthand how overwhelming moving can be.
 I will go above and beyond to make seniors feel like a new member of our family, and ensure that they feel loved."
 Kimberly and her husband, Keith, have been married 30 years and have two daughters and two grandchildren.